-With 1 meter left to be replaced in a residence we are about done installing meters.
-I think the hardest part was contacting the residents and making the appointments!
+With about 5 meters left to be installed in residences we are about done installing meters.
+I think the hardest part was contacting the residents (that's why we have 10 left to install) and making the appointments!
 The new meters have helped in accurate billing, water conservation which in turn helps us with a newer DEP requirement...RGPCD.

 "Residential gallons per capita per day" This requirement has us prove to DEP that our residential customers are using less than 65 gallons per person per household.
-If our number is above the threshold, we will have to do a "System Demand Management Plan" We serve 634 residential customers in the system which totals 1,552 people.
-The 2019 metered use on all residential accounts was 25.5MG which is 45 gallons/person/day.
-When this requirement first started, we were way over the 65-gallon threshold.
-The meters have helped us with a accurate read consumption.
+If our number is above the threshold we will have to do a "System Demand Management Plan" We serve 634 residential customers in the system which totals 1,548 people.
+The 2018 metered use on all residential accounts was 28.3MG which is 50 gallons/person/day.
+When this requirement first started we were way over the 65 gallon threshold.
+The meters have helped us with a more accurate read on consumption.